portfolio

 Film by Lougien Dawoudiah

-Look How We Wander explores the intersections between the diasporic Jewish and the diasporic Palestinian experience.
-Through a series of personal and religious recordings, Ben David works to distinguish between his faith and its politicization, specifically examining Zionist violence.
-Simultaneously, Palestinian artist Lougien Dawoudiah’s film captures her experience between grief, numbness, and survival as an exiled Palestinian in the digital age.
-Both artists share the labour of storytelling with the audience by inviting them to crank the interactive hand-wheel that reveals the film and sound components.
-The audiovisuals continue to elapse regardless of activation.
+Look How We Wander is a rejection of imperialist narratives.
+Through a sound piece constructed of personal, cultural and religious recordings, Ben David works to distinguish between his Jewishness and its politicization, specifically as a function of Zionist violence.
+Simultaneously, Palestinian artist Lougien Dawoudiah’s film captures her experience between grief, numbness, and survival as an exiled Palestinian in the digital age, stitching together personal videos, banal browsing/procrastination, and distressing news segments.
+Both artists share the labour of storytelling with the audience by inviting them to crank the interactive hand-wheel that reveals the audiovisuals.
+Both the audio and video works continue to elapse regardless of activation.

 BANDAGES (2023)